sta199-fa20-002/website/public/appex/appex16-yawns.knit.md

 ## Simulation using online playing cards

 ### Simulation set up

+**Have one group member share their screen so you can do the simulation as a group.**

 1. Go to https://www.random.org/playing-cards/.
 2. Under "Step 1" select to Draw **16** cards from **1** shuffled deck.